Province Guide

 GTA and Ottawa Corridor

-Properties in the Greater Toronto Area and the Ottawa corridor have the highest values in Ontario and qualify with all four reverse mortgage lenders.
+Properties in the Greater Toronto Area and the Ottawa corridor have the highest values in Ontario and qualify with all five lenders.
 The high property values mean larger potential reverse mortgage advances.
-Competition among all four lenders keeps rates and fees competitive in these markets.
+Competition among all five lenders keeps rates and fees competitive in these markets.

 Smaller Cities and Towns